Websites are built differently and demand different speed and performance optimization tactics.

 Here, you can turn on the add-on you use to extend the WP Rocket plugin features and compatibility.

-• Varnish – This is automatically turned on if your web host uses a Varnish cache.
+- Varnish – This is automatically turned on if your web host uses a Varnish cache.
 WP Rocket auto-detects it on your server and clears its cache to synchronize with the Varnish cache.
-I use Cloudways, so I don’t have to do anything to make the compatibility and purging of the Varnish cache.
+I use Cloudways, so I don’t have to do anything to make the compatibility and purge the Varnish cache.

-• Sucuri – You only need this if you’re using the Sucuri firewall service.
-The Sucuri Firewall cache will be cleared each time the WP Rocket cache is cleared to ensure content is always up-to-date and compatible.
+- Sucuri – You only need this if you’re using the Sucuri firewall service.
+The Sucuri Firewall cache will be cleared each time the WP Rocket cache is cleared to ensure that content is always up-to-date and compatible.
 You’ll need to provide your Sucuri API key to make the connection.

 Image Optimization